bgavran/DNC/README.md

 The image represents *one* time step of DNC.
 Top arrow shows the general data flow.
 The dotted box represents the memory module.
+Notation follows the paper as much as possible.

 There are many low-level, simple, differentiable memory operations in the memory module (depicted as rectangles): cosine similarity, softmax, various compositions of multiplication and addition etc.